sheilarm23/rrcompendium/README.md

 to open an instance of RStudio in your browser, which will have the compendium files ready to work with.
 Binder uses rocker-project.org Docker images to ensure a consistent and reproducible computational environment.
-This way will take a few minutes to be ready but you will not need to install any packages on your computer.
+This way will take A FEW minutes to be ready but you will not need to install any packages on your computer.

 You can download the compendium as a zip from from this URL: